kshetline/aw-clock/README.md

 Obtaining a Dark Sky API key for back-up weather data is still, therefore, a good idea.
 (See https://darksky.net/ for further details.)
 You can also select Dark Sky as your primary weather source, using Weather Underground as a backup.

 By default this application uses `pool.ntp.org` as an NTP time server (keeping its own time, rather than using the system clock), but you can use a different time server.
-Do not use a Google time server, however, or any other NTP server that implements “leap second smearing”, if you want the Astronomy/Weather Clock to be able to display leap seconds as shown below:
+Do not use a Google or Facebook time server, however, or any other NTP server that implements “leap second smearing”, if you want the Astronomy/Weather Clock to be able to display leap seconds as shown below:

 ![Hypothetical leap second](https://shetline.com/misc/moment_of_leap_second.jpg)